-The Texas Legislature authorized counties to establish County Historical Commissions (CHC) to assist county commissioners courts and the Texas Historical Commission (THC) in the preservation of our historic and cultural resources--this is the mission of each CHC is to preserve, protect, and promote these resources.
+The Texas Legislature authorized the establishment of County Historical Commissions (CHCs) to assist county commissioners courts and the Texas Historical Commission (THC) in the preservation of our historic and cultural resources.
+The mission of each CHC is to preserve, protect, and promote these resources.

-The responsibilities of a CHC are set forth in the Texas Local Government Code, Chapter 318, establishes work that CHCs may pursue.
-The statute is fairly broad, leaving latitude for CHCs to organize and undertake activities appropriate to their county’s size and resources.
+Texas Local Government Code, Chapter 318, establishes work that CHCs may pursue.
+The statute is fairly broad, leaving latitude for CHCs to manage activities appropriate to county size and resources.
 Appointees consult with county officials and preservation partners to determine the CHC's body of work.

-These statutory assignments make CHCs primary points of contact for individuals who need more information about particular aspects of history and historic sites in Texas.
+As a political subdivision, CHCs serve as primary points of contact for individuals who need more information about particular aspects of history and historic sites in Texas.
 Contact information for CHC chairs is located below.
 Please note that CHC activity levels vary from county to county.

 Contact Information for CHCs

-CHC Outreach staff also assembles a list of THC staff contacts for programs that are frequently used by CHCs; staff names, program affiliations, and telephone numbers are provided on the link below.
+CHC Outreach staff also assemble a list of THC staff contacts for programs that are frequently used by CHCs.
+Staff names, program affiliations, and telephone numbers are provided on the link below.
 A complete list of THC staff can be found on the "ABOUT US" tab at the top of this webpage.

 THC Recommendations for CHCs

-CHC statute directs CHCs to follow recommendations given by the Texas Historical Commission (THC).
+State statutes direct CHCs to follow recommendations given by the THC.
 For this reason, the CHC Outreach Program provides CHC Orientation Material online, free of charge.
 CHC Outreach also works with THC staff to provide program recommendations that are most beneficial to the short- and long-term success of local preservation efforts.

-The right side of this webpage provides weblinks to more information about the role of a CHC appointee and the organizational structure of a CHC.
+The right side of this webpage provides weblinks to more information about the role of a CHC appointee and CHC organizational structures.
 We hope this web material helps CHCs contribute to preservation efforts on the local, regional, and state levels.

 CHCs that Thrive Using THC Programs